jlevy/og-equity-compensation/README.md

 ### Early exercise

-🄳 Sometimes, to help employees lower their tax burden, the company makes it possible to **early exercise (or forward exercise)** stock options.
+🄳 Sometimes, to help reduce the tax burden on stock options, a company makes it possible to **early exercise (or forward exercise)** options, which means the option holder can exercise before they have vested.
-This means the options can be exercised even before they vest, bringing up the date at which the person becomes a stockholder.
+The option holder becomes a stockholder sooner, and vesting then applies to actual stock rather than options.
 This will have [tax implications](#83b-elections).

 🔸 However, the company has the right to repurchase the *unvested* shares, at the price